 Wayne Petersen's Bird-a-thon Fund Raising Page

-As the senior member of our BAT team, I have sadly witnessed many bird species seriously decline during my lifetime - American Black Duck, Northern Bobwhite, Upland Sandpiper, Red Knot, Common Nighthawk, American Kestrel, Cliff Swallow, Vesper Sparrow, and Eastern Meadowlark to name but a few.
+As the senior member of our Bird Conservation team, during my lifetime I have sadly witnessed the steady decline of a number of once common or more widespread species, including American Black Duck, Northern Bobwhite, Upland Sandpiper, Red Knot, Roseate Tern, American Kestrel, Cliff Swallow, Saltmarsh Sparrow, Bobolink, and Eastern Meadowlark to name but a few.

-Since my college days in the 1960s leading Mass Audubon tours at Monomoy NWR for Wellfleet Bay Sanctuary, I've never lost my enthusiasm for sharing my knowledge and my experiences with others.
-I have given countless lectures, taught numerous birding courses, and guided dozens of groups on international birding tours for over 40 years.
-I also co-edited two Massachusetts breeding bird atlases, organized 27 statewide Birders Meetings, and authored three books on Massachusetts birdlife.
-These activities have galvanized my appreciation of how important funding is to bird conservation, especially the dollars raised through Bird-a-thon.
-These funds go directly toward advancing Mass Audubon's bird conservation efforts.
+During my career at Mass Audubon I have co-edited two Massachusetts breeding bird atlases, organized 30 statewide Birders Meetings, and authored three books on Massachusetts birdlife.
+These activities have made me appreciate how significant financial support is to bird conservation.
+The dollars raised through my team’s support of Bird-a-thon go directly toward advancing Mass Audubon's bird conservation efforts.

-I can honestly say that I have spent most of my life working on behalf of bird conservation, so I hope you will join my efforts and those of my colleagues as we work to ensure the future well-being of birds in Massachusetts.
-Please consider making a generous donation to my fundraising page by simply clicking on the blue box to the right of this page.
-With warm thanks in advance for your generous support!
+Having devoted much of my life working on behalf of bird conservation, I hope you will willingly join me and my colleagues as we continue to work to ensure the future well-being of birds in Massachusetts.
+A generous donation to my fundraising page by clicking on the gold box to the right of this page will go a long way toward supporting our effort.
+With heartfelt thanks in advance for your support!